-Muhammad Ali Boxing Reform Act, commonly referred to as the Ali Act was enacted in the year 2000 to safeguard the rights and welfare of the boxers.
+Muhammad Ali Boxing Reform Act, commonly referred to as the Ali Act was enacted in the year 2000 to safeguard the rights and welfare of boxers.
 The act also ensured aiding the commission to oversight the boxers and maintain integrity in the sports.
-Needless to say, the act was put in place after a number of discoveries made by Congress.
+Needless to say, the act was put in place after a number of discoveries were made by Congress at the time.

 Just to be treated fair man.
 For all of us fighters to finally start getting a higher percentage.
 No one’s asking to break the bank, just show your athletes you don’t think we are all idiots. https://t.co/0Pgi8B1NmN